dgis/emu48android/ReadMe.txt

 - Manage the HP 48 port 2 with the same kind of interface for the memory card.
 - The render pixels are very nice.
 A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
-- Bug: In Xiaomi mi A3 under Android10, the haptic feedback does not work (add an intensity setting).
 - Somehow LEFT (Shift on the keyboard) + 7 activates the DIVIDE-key (z-Key)..., but with the NUM-Key it can make it work without problems...
   I think it might have something to do with the "/" sign on the Shifted-7-key.
 - The clock seems unsynchronized sometimes (Michael P).
 - Retain a key by right clicking if it is from a mouse.
-- Add the possibility to load and save the flash in another file.
 - Sometimes, the calculator seems to lag and finally freeze.
-- In Chrome OS:
-    - sometimes there is no OK button in the KML Script Compilation Result.
+- In Chrome OS, sometimes there is no OK button in the KML Script Compilation Result.
 - Add KML script loading dependencies fallback to the inner ROM (and may be KML include?).

 BUILD

-Emu48 for Android is built with Android Studio 4.0 (2020).
+Emu48 for Android is built with Android Studio 4.1 (2020).
 And to generate an installable APK file with a real Android device, it MUST be signed.

 Either use Android Studio: